 Gasshuku menkyo schools are an intensive learning experience that will allow you to get a license in as little as 2 weeks

-But, as I work full time, gasshuku schools were out of the question.
+But, as I worked full time, gasshuku schools were out of the question.

 So, I went the traditional route and attended classes after work and on the weekends.